zhijianli88/enhancements/keps/NNNN-kep-template/README.md

 ## Summary

-This KEP proposes to propagate trace context across components and across a series of related objects originating from a user request.
+This KEP proposes to propagate trace context across components and across a series of related objects originating from an user request.
 It lays the foundation for enhancing relevant but scattered logs with the trace information as common identifiers.

 ## Motivation